-Conversely, it is also important to foster analyst community so that users will be encouraged to manage their businesses more closely with data.
-Without a vision towards promoting a data driven culture, any BI initiative is doomed to failure and iniquity as users continue operating in the dark & making gut decisions rather than verifying hunches with data.
+Conversely, it is also important to foster an analyst community so that users will be encouraged to manage their businesses more closely with data.
+Without a vision towards promoting a data-driven culture, any BI initiative is doomed to failure and iniquity as users continue operating in the dark & making gut decisions rather than verifying hunches with data.

 Good luck out there with your Power BI implementations!

 In order to learn more about SAP connection in Power BI, be sure to check out the Microsoft documentation, or the Power BI SAP Connection whitepaper here, on the Power BI whitepapers site.